November 19, 2025

 • List all services you offer (general psych, ADHD, anxiety, interventional)

-Why this matters: Patients actively search for TMS, ketamine, Spravato but many don't know these treatments exist legally in the US.
+Patients are searching for TMS, ketamine, and Spravato.
+Most don't know these treatments are legally available in the U.S.

 • "TMS for depression in [your city]"